-Brooklyn, the most populous borough of New York City, is a home to more than 30 neighborhoods.
+Brooklyn, the most populous borough of New York City, is home to more than 30 neighborhoods.
 Located on the western end of Long Island, the borough is especially famous for Coney Island, Prospect Park, and Brooklyn Bridge.
 Brooklyn is as great as it is diverse with neighborhoods ranging from luxury DUMBO to hipster-like Williamsburg to a free-spirited Coney Island.

 Quiet and crazy, residential and busy, increasingly popular and immensely attractive, Brooklyn will become your popular city in no time.
 An experience of living in Brooklyn, New York is unlike anything else – if you have one, you’ll be able to fit anywhere else in the world.
 Segmented into little neighborhoods, each with its unique history and appeal, Brooklyn manages to stay cozy and friendly through years.